Stark black and white symbols of a horrific reality appeared throughout the borough Sunday as bicyclists paid homage to riders killed on city streets.

 From Park Slope to Brooklyn Heights and Williamsburg, “Ghost Bikes,” pale reminders of the tragic – and some say preventable – deaths were placed at key locations where bicyclists lost their lives in 2008.

-Bicycle advocates estimate that there were fourteen bicycle fatalities in the city last year.
+Bicycle advocates estimate that there were 14 bicycle fatalities in the city last year.
 Five of the fatalities took place in Brooklyn, according to members of the bike advocate group Transportation Alternatives.

-While the exact number won’t be official until the city’s Department of Transportation come out with their findings, members of the Street Memorial Project decided to go ahead and honor the victims they knew about during Sunday’s memorial ride through the city.
+While the exact number won’t be official until the city’s Department of Transportation comes out with its findings, members of the Street Memorial Project decided to go ahead and honor the victims they knew about during Sunday’s memorial ride through the city.

 During the tour, a Ghost Bike was laid at the corner of Eighth Avenue and President Street where 50-year-old Jonathan Millstein, a resident of Sackett Street, was struck and killed by a school bus.